Latest News

 Hunter’s Target: Adding half your level as damage to a target is a huge boost, especially at higher levels.
 With crit fishing builds, or just the sheer number of attacks you can get with a bow, this is an amazing boss killer.
 Combined with Extended Ambush this is even better due to action economy.
 Suggested to delay this to around 8th level or higher though.

-Improved Called Shot: Reduce penalty by 2 for called shots is great, it also stacks with the feat Improved Called Shot so you actually make it a +4, making arm, chest, and leg shots grant a +2 bonus to attack rolls.
+Improved Targeted Shot: Reduces penalty by 2 for called shots is great, it replaces the feat Improved Called Shot, making arm, chest, and leg shots have a net -0 to attack rolls.

 Long Strides: Increase all movement speeds by 10 feet.
 A pretty nice boost if you’re going for speed, combines nicely with the talents that allow movement and attacking.
 You’re generally not going to need the extra speed though.
 If you’re a flyer this is a Good option.